 Health fairs can be extremely beneficial, but organizing one takes plenty of planning and hard work.
 Here are three key steps to help ensure your event wows attendees and accomplishes your goals:

-Pick a theme – Your first step when planning a health fair.
-Review your organization’s philosophy, zero in on your target audience and keep your organization’s culture in mind.
+Review your organization's philosophy, zero in on your target audience, and keep your organization's culture in mind.

-Make it interactive – A health fair that isn’t interactive and engaging is futile; if educational information isn’t paired with fun, the audience is less likely to retain important information.
-An exhibit like MEGA Heart gives visitors a hands on experience as they literally walk through the heart.
+A health fair that isn't interactive and engaging is futile.
+If educational information isn't paired with fun, the audience is less likely to retain important information.
+An exhibit like MEGA Heart gives visitors a hands-on experience as they literally walk through the heart.

-Provide services to increase awareness – To add true value for attendees, it’s highly recommended to provide direct services that are aimed at increasing awareness about whatever health issue you’re addressing.
-For example, screenings for body mass index (BMI), blood pressure, hearing, vision, blood glucose, and other health risks can be administered by medical technicians at a health fair as appropriate.
+To truly add value for attendees, provide direct services aimed at increasing awareness about the health issue you're addressing.
+For example, at a health fair you might include screenings for body mass index (BMI), blood pressure, hearing, vision, blood glucose, and other health risks.
+These can be administered by medical technicians as appropriate.